 2. Not Checking the Details

-Now, the thing we like to look for when doing some shopping is energy labels.
-More specifically, kitchen appliances that are both energy- and cost-efficient.
+Now, the thing we should all look for when doing some shopping is energy-efficient appliances.
+More specifically, kitchen Smiths City appliances that are both energy- and cost-efficient.
 It’s never too late or too early to go green.
 Another thing to keep in mind is patience.
 You’re bound to find the same machine at half the price during discount periods such as Black Friday.

-One more thing to keep in mind – warranty.
-Some kitchen appliances come with a limited warranty (2, 5 or 10 years depending on the manufacturer).
+Something else to keep in mind is the warranty.
+Some kitchen appliances come with a limited warranty (2, 5, or 10 years depending on the manufacturer).
 If you really want to make a difference, search for one that comes with a lifetime warranty.